AbsaOSS/enceladus/_docs/2.0.0/usage/menas-conformance-rules.md

 ## Intro

 Conformance Rules are a way for the user to enhance the data.
 Every conformance rule has an output column and an option for running a control measure.
-Output column defines the name of the output column into which the rule will output.
+Output column text field defines the name of the column into which the rule will output the result into.
 Control measure check will run an Atum control measure check as in previous stages as defined in controls of `_INFO` file.

 Every column also has one or more input columns.